pospi/imthumb/README.md

 * Progressive JPEG encoding for better image load experience.
 Can be disabled by passing `p=0` to the script.
 * GIF images can be resized whilst retaining their transparent backgrounds.
 * Better compression of generated images and smaller filesizes.
+* Error handling is both more useful & unobtrusive, with meaningful error messages returned as extended HTTP headers and non-configured 404 & error images displayed as coloured squares.

 #### Incompatibilities